SidiqWaheed/Executive-Sales-Analysis/README.md

 The primary dataset used for this analysis is the "Executive_Sales_Reporting" file, containing detailed information about each sale made by the company.

 ### Tool

 - Excel - Data cleaning: Cause this is a critical step in the data analysis pipeline.
+[Download here](https://microsoft.com)
 - VLOOKUP - Looks for a value in the leftmost column of a table, and then returns a value in the same row from a column you specify.
 - Snipping - for capturing images and importing it into GITHUB.

+### Data Quality Assessment & Cleaning

+In the initial data preparation phase, we performed the following tasks:
+1. Data loading and inspection.
+2. Handling missing values.
+3. Data cleaning and formatting.